enatsek/Debian-Ubuntu/nginx.md

 ### 4.2.
 Configure a Site for PHP

-Let's use our srv6.386387.xyz site for LEMP testing.
+Let's modify the srv6.386387.xyz site for PHP testing.

+Edit the site configuration:

 ```
 sudo nano /etc/nginx/sites-available/srv6
 ```

-Change as below:
+Update to include PHP processing:

 ```
 server {